mukeshpanchal27/wp-profiles-card/readme.md

     -   [Options](#options)

 ### Accessing Card
-To access your card reaching the link below and replacing the username by your WordPress profile name.
+To access your card, reach the link below and replace the username with your WordPress profile name.

 ```md
 https://www.cardpress.us/card?username=[YOUR_USERNAME_HERE]
 ```

-If you want to use your card in a markdown file, just copy & paste the code below, by putting your WordPress username into the :username variable.
+If you want to use your card in a markdown file, just copy & paste the code below, by putting your WordPress username into the username variable.

 ```md
 [![Rodrigo's WordPress Activity](https://www.cardpress.us/card?username=rodrigodonini&badges=true)](https://www.cardpress.us/)